University of Mississippi Medical Center's Center for Telehealth

 As the only academic medical center in the state, the University of Mississippi Medical Center (UMMC) views telehealth as imperative to reaching residents and eliminating barriers to healthcare.
 In 2003, they began offering specialty care through telehealth to expand services to rural hospitals and clinics across the state.
 The Center for Telehealth was launched a decade later in 2013.
 Through the Center, patients and providers can access needed healthcare services through telemedicine technology.

 Initial funding for the program came from the Bower Foundation and the Mississippi State Department of Health.
-In 2017, the Center was designated one of two Telehealth Centers of Excellence by the Health Resources and Services Administration, receiving $600,000 of grant funding for the initial year.
+In 2017, UMMC was designated one of two Telehealth Centers of Excellence by the Health Resources and Services Administration (HRSA).
+To date, HRSA has awarded UMMC more than $5 million in grant funding to help build the necessary research infrastructure for telehealth.
 The designation allows the Center to serve as a national clearinghouse for telehealth research and resources, including technical assistance to other telehealth providers.

-With the TelEmergency program, specially trained nurse practitioners (NPs) can collaborate with physicians and work directly under emergency medicine physicians at the University of Mississippi Medical Center (UMMC) via a telemedicine connection.
+With the TelEmergency program, specialty trained nurse practitioners (NPs) can collaborate with physicians and work directly under emergency medicine physicians at the University of Mississippi Medical Center (UMMC) via a telemedicine connection.
 This team works together to provide quality care to patients in rural hospitals in real-time.
-The patients are treated with guidance and input from remote experts in a variety of fields.
+The patients are treated with guidance and input from remote experts board certified in emergency medicine.

-The Center provides over 35 medical specialties for adults and children, including:
+The Center provides multiple medical specialties for adults and children, including: